Tuesday, September 24, 2013

 “Where?
 I don’t see nothing,” she said.

 “I didn’t have time to answer because here come the ten o’clock, right on time.
 The train blew its whistle and rattled right on past our house.
-When it finally disappeared into the darkness, the flickering light I had first seen was gone.
+The flickering light I had first seen was gone when it finally disappeared into the darkness.

 “I was the oldest girl in the family, my room on the first floor, in back of the house.
 That night, I heard something tapping on my window.
 The sound woke me but I was still half asleep.
 It was dark and my eyes blurry when I looked at the window where the noise was coming from.